 St. Joan of Arc School recognizes the impact of technology on society and its related impact on a curriculum that adequately introduces students to a world in which technology skills are essential.
 Technology is integrated throughout the curriculum in all grades.
-Students have access to computers, the internet and on-line resources, instructional television, CD-ROM, video, and other available forms of educational technology to enhance and aid instruction Our facility is equipped with enough Google Chromebooks for each child in the school, as well as wifi internet access and age-appropriate apps to supplement and enhance the curriculum.
+Students have access to computers, the internet and on-line resources, instructional television, CD-ROM, floppy disks, video, and other available forms of educational technology to enhance and aid instruction (we don't still use floppy disks, btw :-).
+Our facility is equipped with Google Chromebooks, Apple iPads, and a lab of Apple desktop computers for each child in the school, as well as wifi internet access and age-appropriate apps to supplement and enhance the curriculum.
 Each student also benefits at least once per week from technology class in the school computer lab that was established to provide more student access to technology use.
 SJA has a technology plan that provides vision and planning for the integration of technology into the curriculum.
 A full-time staff member coordinates the technology program.
 (See "Student Use of Technology and Student Acceptable Use Policy").